afeld/computing-in-context/test.md

 - Paying attention
 - Completing the assignments yourself (versus [copying-and-pasting from generative AI](index.md#academic-integrity), etc.)

 If both of those are the case, you will likely do well on the test without a _huge_ amount of studying.
+This test is meant to evaluate _understanding_, not syntax or terminology.

 ## Format